Work, money and travel

 Some people have found it hard to get information about what help they can get with money and have had problems claiming benefits.
 If you need some help, call Macmillan Cancer Support on 0808 808 00 00.
 They can help with questions about benefits and insurance and can send you booklets with detailed information.
 They also offer grants to people on low incomes.

 Speak to your healthcare team if you’re planning to travel during your treatment.
 They can tell you how your treatment might affect your plans.
 They can also give you a letter to take with you, listing the medicines you’re taking and what they’re for.
 This can be helpful if you’re travelling abroad.
 If you have a stoma, your stoma care nurse specialist can give you a card that explains, in several languages, what your stoma supplies are for.
 They can also offer helpful tips for travelling with a stoma.
 Always carry some supplies in your hand luggage in case of baggage delays.

 If you’re travelling to Europe, you can get a European Health Insurance Card (EHIC), which gives you free or cheaper health care.
 You can get more information and a free card from the NHS Choices website.
 Make sure you also have travel insurance.
 Some high street companies offer insurance to people with cancer but there may be some limits to what they’ll cover you for.
 There are specialist companies that insure people with illnesses such as cancer.
 Some of these can be more expensive so you might need to shop around.

-Visit our online community to talk about your experiences, share knowledge and get support from other people.
+Visit our forum to talk about your experiences, share knowledge and get support from other people.